joseech28/ticket-lifecycle/README.md

 <img src="https://imgur.com/uPB1Jhf.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-6. Now as a help desk I'm going to be doing some troubleshooting and solving issues.
+6. Now as a help desk I'm going to be doing some troubleshooting and solving issues.I can view the ticket from the "Tickets" menu in the left-hand sidebar.
+To view the details of a ticket, I click on the ticket number.
 </p>
 <br />